lab-cosmo/librascal/docs/source/dev_guide/review_process.rst

 To help speed up the process we follow some rough guidelines so everyone knows what to expect from a reviewer's role:

+ * The first person to leave a full review becomes the responsible reviewer for that PR.

- * Once the reviewers' concerns have been addressed, this person is responsible for approving them as soon as possible.
+ * Once the reviewers' concerns have been addressed, the same person is responsible for approving them as soon as possible.
 This not only ensures that the changes are available to everyone as soon as they are ready, but also minimizes the need for further merges with master and associated extra work.

  * Single comments without actually providing a review are allowed and encouraged, but should be used sparsely.
 They can be really helpful if